Libertarian Law and Legal Systems Part Two – Self-Ownership and Original Appropriation

 Moreover, given that Van Dun’s primary preoccupation is with “hostile” (i.e. deliberate) encirclement, what kind of desperation must the neighbours possess in order to prioritise the achievement of three-dimensional encirclement?
 If this truly is the case then, as Hans-Hermann Hoppe suggests9, instead of asking what is wrong with the neighbours perhaps we should be asking what is wrong with the “entrapped” individual.
 Why is everyone so unusually desperate to isolate him to the extent that they will yield to no reasonable offer from him whatsoever, and why are they prepared to invest a seemingly limitless pot of funds to achieve a goal that will produce no return?
 Perhaps it is because the “entrapped” individual is a thoroughly nasty, evil and unpleasant person who is causing untold damage and disruption to his neighbours, and their subsequent response is a justified attempt to neutralise this threat?

-Indeed, the fundamental difference between libertarians and their “free market” fellow travellers (such as the neo-liberals) is that the latter are willing to grant property rights only so long as such rights are able to realise some value – such as “efficiency” or “social justice” – that is important to them.10 These rights can be curtailed either where they cease to be effective in maintaining this value or where they actively conflict with it.
+The only answer is that the “freedom before property” advocate believes one person’s need to be more important than the other’s.
+This, however, ignores the fundamental difference between libertarians and their “free market” fellow travellers (such as the neo-liberals), which is that the latter are willing to grant property rights only so long as such rights are able to realise some value – such as “efficiency” or “social justice” – that they regard as being important.10 These rights can be curtailed either where they cease to be effective in maintaining this value or where they actively conflict with it.
 Advocates of a free movement proviso are behaving in just this manner.
 They elevate what they think is more important – the need for everyone else to move about – rather than what real people in the real world have demonstrated is important through their physical actions that use means to achieve ends.
 The “freedom” claimed is really that of the advocate to have the world configured in a way that he wants rather than in a way that everyone else wants.
+Conceptually, therefore, “freedom before property” is no different from any other redistributionist scheme, and, like neo-liberalism, is distinguished from such schemes only by its relative restraint.

 Free movement provisos may have some residual justification when it comes to transitioning between our current world (in which public land is owned by the state) to a world in which all land is owned privately in order to ensure that no existing, privately owned plots become landlocked.
 But even here it is likely that rights of way will be granted over neighbouring land only to the extent that a person has actually used that land (i.e. the roads, pavements, etc.) while it was in public ownership.
 In other words, the sale of state owned land would still be subject to the priority of current users just as original, homesteaded land would be.
 All in all, it is submitted that any fear of “entrapment” or “encirclement” is a hypothetical and imagined problem with no empirical basis, and for which the invented solutions lack any theoretical justification.